-The earliest reference to a Dibble in East Hampton, Suffolk County, NY, is the marriage of Thomas Dibble, the older brother, to Rachel Mulford on April 2, 1699.
+The earliest reference to a Dibble in East Hampton, Suffolk County, NY, is March 27, 1697, when George witnessed a land sale.
+The next reference is the marriage of Thomas Dibble, the older brother, to Rachel Mulford on April 2, 1699.
 Officiating was the Reverend Nathanial Huntting.
 Both Thomas and George appear in an undated "table of persons engaged in the mechanic arts" in A History of the Town of East-Hampton, N.Y., by Henry Parsons Hedges.
 Hedges presented the table as part of a discussion of the expansion of local manufactures at the "commencement of the 18th century".
 "Geo.
 Dibble" is listed as a weaver.
 Thomas is listed as both a cooper and a weaver (although there was a Thomas Dibell of "Sea brook" CT, living not far away in Southold, Long Island, who was a cooper).

 On March 22, 1703, George, age 28, bought a quarter-acre lot in the village of East Hampton from James Barber for the princely sum of 11 pounds, 10 shillings.
 Even then, the Hamptons were prime real estate!
 George must have been a very prosperous weaver indeed.